-Pear Rust - a Fungus growth - can affect both Pear tree leaves and also those of the Juniper family.
+Pear Tree Rust Disease - a Fungus growth - can affect both Pear tree leaves and also those of the Juniper family.

 It is easily identified, though has to be 'looked for' during the initial stages of infection, and is normally visible in late July - but then decidedly more active in the months from August through late September.

-The normal leaf spotting that occurs with the onset of leaf drop in the autumn should not be confused with Pear Rust.
+The normal leaf spotting that occurs with the onset of leaf drop in the autumn should not be confused with Pear Leaf Rust Disease.

 The Pear Rust infection will not kill your pear tree, for it only lives on live tissue, and a dead tree serves no useful purpose to the clever Rust Fungus.
 It will however weaken the tree for the current and following year.